-Here’s another reason why using an infant sleep positioner is dangerous: newborns can get addicted to them (and parents too).
+Here’s another not-so-obvious reason why using a product like DockATot is dangerous: newborns can get addicted to them.
+Parents too!

 To understand why, let’s look at how infants sleep.
 Here’s the simple explanation: From newborn to about four months of age, babies are incapable of soothing themselves—whether to go to sleep, to get back to sleep when awakened, etc.

 These young newborns love womb-like experiences—swaddle blankets, baby bouncers that vibrate, snug baby carriers, etc. Hence, the popularity of products like the Fisher Price Rock N Play sleeper.